Being Sued? You Need a Professional!

-*** The debt-collection attorney's office may handle the debt.
-If this happens, you could be sued in Justice of the Peace Courtm, County Court at Law, or District court.
-If settlement attempts fail, the attorney for the credit card company would file a lawsuit against you.
-You could be liable for the entire amount, as indicated in the lawsuit.
-In some cases there are no attempts to settle before suit is filed.
+*** The debt-collection attorney's office can sue you in state court.
+If attempts at settlement fail, the attorney representing the credit card company will file a lawsuit against you; and you may be held liable for the full amount, as stated in the lawsuit.

-If you are being sued, it is absolutely crucial you respond to the court in a timely fashion.
-The reason is simple: the court may award the plaintiff – the debt collector – a default judgment if your response is not received within a designated time-frame.
-This would mean the plaintiff would win the case and would not be obligated to produce any evidence!
-In Texas, you may have as little as 14 days from the date of service to respond or you could risk a default judgment.
+If you are being sued, it is vital you respond to the court within a certain time-frame or the court may award the plaintiff – the debt collector – a default judgment.
+This means the plaintiff wins the case without having to produce any evidence!
+In Texas, you may have as little as 14 days, from the date of service, to respond before you risk a default judgment.

-There are situations that can help you, when involved with a debt-related lawsuit:
+There are affirmative actions that can benefit you with a debt-related lawsuit.
+Those actions include:

 1. Statute of Limitations

-If the debt has run its course and is too old to be involved in a law suit, you can thank the Statute of Limitations.
-Each state has its own regulations on how long a debt remains collectible.
+With statue of limitations, the debt has run its course and is too old to be subjected to a lawsuit.
+Every state has its own standard for regulating how long a debt remains collectible.

-In debt-buyer cases (Midland Funding or Portfolio Recovery, in particular) creditors often sell these types of accounts in such large bundles they may not be able to demonstrate that your particular account was included in the transaction.
+Particularly in debt buyer cases like Midland Funding or Portfolio Recovery, the creditors often sell these accounts in such large bundles that they cannot demonstrate that your particular account was in fact part of the deal.

-Again, more common in debt-buyer scenarios, companies like Midland Funding and Portfolio Recovery have difficulty authenticating the documents of the original creditor.
+Again, more common in a debt buyer scenario, companies like Midland Funding and Portfiolio Recovery have difficulty authenticating the documents of the original creditor.

-There are four possible outcomes related to a credit-card debt lawsuit:
+There are three possible outcomes concerning a credit-card debt lawsuit filed against you: